 - MXL ProCon Series AC-404 Boundary Microphone - http://www.mxlmics.com/microphones/web-conferencing/AC-404/ - approx £85.
 Our recommended choice for lecture rooms and meeting rooms.

 - Samson UB-1 boundary microphone – approx. £70

 - Easy to use plug-and-go solution: Beyerdyamic MPC 70 USB boundary mics; can be configured to be permanently switched on, once plugged into the PC, as well as a switch to provide +10dB more gain, so they’ll pick up the lecturer’s voice even when they wander well away from the microphone

-- Sennheiser EW112p G3 microphone set - approx £500 (provides much better quality audio, but is more expensive and trickier to use as it must be passed between speakers and probably requires an AV staff member on hand)
+- Sennheiser EW112p G4 microphone set / Sennheiser Speechline - approx £500 (provides much better quality audio, but is more expensive and trickier to use as it must be passed between speakers and will require an advanced AV system and AV staff member on hand)

 - Any camera with HDMI or SDI output, as budget dictates.
-This could be a GoPro all the way up to a professional Sony camera.
+This could be a professional Sony PXW-Z90 camera.
 New cameras are released constantly, and the Replay Team can advise on the best solution for your budget.

-- Webcam - either the built-in webcam of a monitor or laptop screen, or an external USB webcam such as a Logitech C920E (approx. £150)
+- Webcam - either the built-in webcam of a monitor or laptop screen, or an external USB webcam (Logitech cameras are recommended e.g. C920, C922 - approx. £100)

 - Automated cameras come in different shapes, sizes, resolutions and cost.
 Depending on the size and angle of your lecture theatre you may wish to look at a variety of cameras.